 Under a microscope dirt, dust and soil look like shards of broken glass.
 Plastic surfaces are very smooth and easily scratched.
 The combination of broken glass and a catalyst like friction causes gouges and scratches in smooth plastic.

 Think of the difference between a new plastic sand toy at the beginning of summer and then at the end of the summer.
 The harsh grains of sand scratch and abrade the plastic making it appear dull and faded.

-The very same thing is happening to synthetic carpet the world over.
+The very same thing is happening to synthetic carpet.
 Foot traffic abrades the surface of the carpet fiber with soil whenever we walk on the carpet.
-This abrasion dulls the carpet fiber in comparison to the less traveled on areas near the walls and – voila! -the traffic wear pattern is born.
+This abrasion dulls the carpet fiber in comparison to the less walked-on areas near the walls and – voila! -the traffic wear pattern is born.

 Unfortunately just like the used sand toys, no amount of cleaning will restore the damaged carpet fibers.
 The good news, however, is that professional carpet cleaning improves the appearance of the carpet and prevents further damage.
 This is where the dichotomy of the solution to this problem comes in.
 As I said before the solution is both extremely simple and extremely complicated.
 All you need to do to prevent traffic wear is simply keep the dust, dirt and soil off the carpet.
 Therein lies the complication; how to do that.
 The answer requires a bit of a commitment by you and the other members of your household.

 It takes approximately 27 steps to walk off all of the soil from your shoes, effectively requiring a runner about 100 feet long.
 Not practical.
 A mat or small runner will help to keep soil off of the carpet but it’s not enough.